cambiotraining/ml-unsupervised/setup.md

 **Repository link:**
 [https://cambiotraining.github.io/ml-unsupervised/](https://cambiotraining.github.io/ml-unsupervised/)

-In order to access the files on your computer, you can upload them to your Google Drive and mount the drive in Colab:
+* (Optional) In order to access the files on your computer, you can save them to your Google Drive (in a directory named `ml-unsupervised`) and mount the drive in Colab:

 ```python
 from google.colab import drive